-The central protagonist of the Mahabharata and one of the two primary characters in the Bhagavad Gita, Arjuna is a Pandava warrior who fights his cousins, the Kauravas, over his kingdom of Hastinapura… (read full character analysis)
+The central protagonist of the Mahabharata and one of the two primary characters in the Bhagavad Gita, Arjuna is a Pandava warrior who fights his cousins, the Kauravas, over his kingdom of Hastinapura… read analysis of Arjuna

 Arjuna’s charioteer Krishna is actually a worldly manifestation of God (also known as Vishnu or the Supreme Being).
-He speaks the vast majority of the verses in the Bhagavad Gita, convincing Arjuna to… (read full character analysis)
+He speaks the vast majority of the verses in the Bhagavad Gita, convincing Arjuna to… read analysis of Krishna

 The blind king of Hastinapura and father to the Kauravas.
 Sanjaya, the king’s minister, narrates the entirety of the dialogue between Arjuna and Krishna to Dhritarashtra.

 The sagacious, immortal poet who composed the Mahabharata and appears throughout it.
 Krishna declares that, among the wise, he is Vyasa.

 The eldest son of the Kauravas and leader of their forces against the Pandavas.